milvinae/fail-list/README.md

-A pi-holeblocklist for the Daily Mail and The Sun
+A pi-hole blocklist for the Daily Mail and The Sun